BigStrib/ServerTest/README.md

 This is one of my first server tests.
 User simply would put a display name and their message.
 They press Post Comment and it will display the comment in real time below.
+Right now it does not work since its not linked to a server at this time.